Information Flow in Self-Supervised Learning: Applying matrix information theory to contrastive and feature decorrelation-based methods

 What about the joint entropy when $\alpha=1$ behaves empirically?
 We shall then plot the joint entropy of covariance matrices between branches in Figure \ref{fig:MJE}.
 We can find out that the joint entropy increases during training.
 More interestingly, the joint entropy of SimCLR and Barlow Twins meet at the end of training, strongly reflects a duality of these algorithms.

+Motivated by the above bound, one may wonder what will happen to the joint entropy when the loss is optimized to $0$ for general $\alpha>0$.

-Notably, we can also show that spectral contrastive and Barlow Twins maximize \textbf{exactly} the joint entropy between branches during training.
+Then we can show the following theorem for general $\alpha>0$. \begin{theorem} When $\alpha>0$, {Barlow Twins and spectral contrastive learning losses maximize the matrix joint entropy when their loss value is $0$.} \end{theorem}

-We shall first present a proposition that finds the optimal point of entropy.
+The key to proving theorem \ref{thm:joint-entropy 1} lies in the following proposition that finds the optimal point of entropy.